nickp60/riboSeed/README.md

                         --trusted-contig; if 'untrusted', SPAdes will treat as --untrusted-contig. if '', seeds will not be used during assembly.
-See SPAdes docs; default: untrusted --no_temps            if --no_temps, mapping files will be removed after all iterations completed; default: False --skip_control        if --skip_control, no SPAdes-only de novo assembly will be done; default: False -i ITERATIONS, --iterations ITERATIONS
+See SPAdes docs; default: untrusted --keep_temps          if not --keep_temps, mapping files will be removed once they are no no longer needed during the iterations; default: False --skip_control        if --skip_control, no SPAdes-only de novo assembly will be done; default: False -i ITERATIONS, --iterations ITERATIONS